 Ideally, websites should help customers answer questions themselves.
 In reality, 90% of the calls placed to any given company’s contact center reportedly come after a visit to that company’s website, according to TechCrunch.

-Chatbots could help address this as they’re a well-suited medium for offering quick customer service.
+Chatbots could help address this by offering quick and automated customer service.

-There’s evidence that suggests customer service chatbots can be a useful tool for these kinds of user problems.
-Globe Telecom, a Philipennes-based telecommunication company, says that building a customer service chatbot reduced the overall amount of calls being made into its call center by half, cut call center costs by 10%, and helped enable a 3.5x increase in employee productivity.
+Globe Telecom, a Philippines-based telecommunications company, says that building a customer service chatbot reduced the overall amount of calls being made into its call center by half, cut call center costs by 10%, and helped enable a 3.5x increase in employee productivity.

-In addition to lowering costs and raising productivity, chatbots can also improve customer satisfaction.
-Globe Telecom’s customer service chatbot resulted in a customer service satisfaction rate that was 22% higher than that of its call center, while Dutch airline KLM found that its service chatbot got a higher Net Promoter Score — an index for gauging customer loyalty — than typical channels.
+In addition to lowering costs and raising productivity, chatbots can improve customer satisfaction.
+Globe Telecom’s chatbot resulted in a customer satisfaction rate that was 22% higher than that of its call center, while Dutch airline KLM found that its service chatbot got a higher Net Promoter Score — an index for gauging customer loyalty — than typical channels.

 Companies using chatbots vary in their approaches to supplementing them with humans.
 KLM reports that its chatbot software is trained to answer 60,000+ different questions, though a human agent still checks each response.

-Intercom’s “Answer Bot,” on the other hand, uses AI-based tech to draw from the company’s existing FAQ database to answer about 30% of all customer queries itself, with no humans involved.
+Intercom’s Resolution Bot, on the other hand, uses AI to draw from the company’s existing FAQ database to answer about 33% of common questions, with no humans involved.